Students at EMPAC

 Class Attendance to Events

 Professors may receive free admission for their classes to any event they incorporate into class curricula.

 We invite all Rensselaer students to delve deeper into the experimental media and performing arts.
 By signing up for the EMPAC⊕ program at the box office, you'll receive free admission to all EMPAC-curated events during your time in school.

 Working at EMPAC

 EMPAC is one of the largest employers of students on the Rensselaer campus and uses an “apprenticeship model” to train student workers.
-During the Fall 2016 semester, we currently have 52 students working in a variety of positions across the box office, front-of-house, production (audio, video, stage, IT), curatorial, design, web, marketing, research, and administrative teams.
+We currently have approximately 52 students working in a variety of positions across the box office, front-of-house, production (audio, video, stage, IT), curatorial, design, web, marketing, research, and administrative teams.

 Department of the Arts